 When it comes to anxiety related disorders, you can claim disability with Social Security if you feel that your condition limits you from working.
 However, getting your disability claim approved at the Social Security Administration is easier said than done.
 This is because the symptoms of mental disorders are objective, and their severity is not quantifiable.
 Therefore, it becomes difficult to prove that your mental condition comes under the umbrella of a disability.

 It’s best if you have records which prove that you are undergoing treatment for your anxiety problems.
 If you do, your chances of getting approved are increased substantially.
 You may also hire a law firm, or consult the social security administration directly whether you qualify for social security disability benefits.

 Living with Anxiety Disorders

-- Cognitive Behavioral Therapy (CBT) – this form of mental therapy involves helping you learn to get rid of the negative thoughts, and replacing them with a positive energy and happy thought patterns.
-CBT has proven to be quite effective in helping people get rid of their phobias and fears, especially the ones who are suffering anxiety disorders associated with PTSD.
+This form of mental therapy involves helping you learn to get rid of the negative thoughts.
+Then, you replace them with a positive energy and happy thought patterns.
+CBT has proven to be quite effective in helping people get rid of their phobias and fears.
+This is especially the case for those suffering anxiety disorders associated with PTSD.

-- Medication – medication has also been shown to help in managing anxiety disorders, especially in combination with CBT.
-It reduces the severity of symptoms and allows the victims of anxiety disorders to handle difficult situations in a better way.
+Medication has also been shown to help in managing anxiety disorders, especially in combination with CBT.
+It is through medication that the severity of symptoms is reduced.
+In addition, it enables the victims of anxiety disorders to handle difficult situations in a better way.

 Life with anxiety disorders is difficult.
-At Springfield Wellness Center, we realize this and we want to make your life as fulfilling and beautiful as anyone else.
-We use a proprietary, highly effective BR+ NAD treatment protocol which restores the normal functioning of your brain and helps you in getting rid of your mental health issues.
+At Springfield Wellness Center, we realize this.
+Therefore, we want to do everything we can to make your life as fulfilling and beautiful as anyone else.
+To help our clients, we use a proprietary, highly effective BR+ NAD treatment protocol.
+This restores the normal functioning of your brain and helps you in getting rid of your mental health issues.

-Springfield Wellness Center is your first step towards a happy life.
+Springfield Wellness Center is your first step toward a happy life.
 Book an appointment with us today and say goodbye to your anxiety and fears!